-As of September 30, 2023, revenues reached MCh\$350,092 showing an increase of 24.5% compared to the same period of 2022 (MCh\$281,290), mainly explained by an accounting effect due to the record in the first quarter of this year, under IFRS 16 criteria, of a leasing contract for a dedicated project commissioned (one-time effect, which will not be kept over time), macroeconomic effects and by the higher provision for lower revenues made in 2022 associated to the tariff review.
-For September 2023 Financial Statements, revenues are determined in accordance with Supreme Decree 7T published on February 16, 2023.
-In September 2022, the company registered an estimate of the lower revenue provision associated with the entry into force of the new transmission facilities valuation study 2020- 2023 considering the information available on that date.
+As of December 31, 2023, revenues reached MCh\$471,267 showing an increase of 7.2% compared to the same period of 2022 (MCh\$439,952), mainly explained by an accounting effect due to the record in the first quarter of this year, under IFRS 16 criteria, of a leasing contract for a dedicated project commissioned (one-time effect, which will not be kept over time), macroeconomic effects and partially compensated by the reverse of the overestimated provision for lower revenues in 2020 and 2021 made in 2022 associated to the tariff review.
+For December 2023 Financial Statements, revenues are determined in accordance with Supreme Decree 7T published on February 16, 2023.
+In December 2022, revenues were also provisioned according to DS7T, but additionally an adjustment was made to the lower revenue provision made in 2020 and 2021 associated with the entry into force of the new transmission facilities valuation study 2020- 2023, that has been overestimated.

-As of September 30, 2023, Transelec obtained an EBITDA1 of MCh\$297,677, a 30.5% higher than the one obtained in the same period of 2022 (MCh\$228,176), mainly due to the increase in revenues mentioned above, with an EBITDA Margin2 of 85.0%.
+As of December 31, 2023, Transelec obtained an EBITDA1 of MCh\$376,198, a 2.0% higher than the one obtained in the same period of 2022 (MCh\$368,765), mainly due to the increase in revenues mentioned above, with an EBITDA Margin of 79.8%.
+The EBITDA as of December 31, 2023 has excluded the income associated to a one-time effect of the accounting effect of the leasing contract, so that the EBITDA better reflects cash.

-The loss in Non-Operating Income as of September 2023 was MCh\$58,877, representing a decrease of the loss of 51.3% compared to the same period of 2022 (MCh\$121,017).
-This result is mostly explained by higher financial income and lower loss for indexed assets and liabilities, partially offset by higher financial costs.
+The loss in Non-Operating Income as of December 2023 was MCh\$88,423, representing a decrease of the loss of 46.2% compared to the same period of 2022 (MCh\$164,371).
+This result is mostly explained by a lower loss for indexed assets and liabilities.

-Net Income recorded by the Company as of September 30, 2023, was MCh\$141,998, and MCh\$ 47,772 in the same period of 2022.
+Net Income recorded by the Company as of December 31, 2023, was MCh\$179,486, and MCh\$ 109,095 in the same period of 2022.

-During the first nine months of 2023, the Company has incorporated the equivalent of US\$335 million of new facilities, which correspond to the commissioning of two upgrades and one expansion of the National System, three upgrades and one expansion in the Zonal system and one dedicated project.
+During 2023, the Company has incorporated the equivalent of US\$418 million of new facilities, which correspond to the commissioning of three upgrades and three expansions of the National System, two acquisitions, three upgrades and one expansion in the Zonal system and one dedicated project.

-1 EBITDA= Operating Revenues + Operating Costs + Administrative Expenses + Other Income (Losses) + Finance Leases Amortization.
+&lt;sup>1 EBITDA= Operating Revenues + Operating Costs + Administrative Expenses + Other Income (Losses) + Finance Leases Amortization - One-Time Events.
 Operating Costs and Administrative Expenses do not include Depreciation and Amortization.

-2 EBITDA Margin= EBITDA/Revenues
+&lt;sup>2 EBITDA Margin= EBITDA/Revenues